- I started brewing beer in 2014 with the Mr. Beer starter kit. This was one of the best gifts I ever received.

 - Roast or smoke my own batch of malt.

-- EXTRA: Learn to keg beer.
+- IN PROGRESS: Learn to keg beer.

 - I have a keg and a kit, I just need to learn how to use it and convert the Man Room fridge.